AscendingPassage.com HOME PAGE.

 It seemed as if the silence and the night arrived together from beyond

-like a rapid oil-stain; then gained the town from east to west, and
+the Arabian desert.
+They advanced together across the plain, then gained the town from east to west, and

 uneasiness takes hold of you in the midst of this confusion of

-inextricable maze.
-Oh! the horror of being lost in those ruins of
+inextricable maze?
+Oh! the horror of being lost in these ruins and not being able to see!

 its transparency to such a degree, and the stars began soon to

-scintillate so brightly that the surrounding things could be
+scintillate so brightly, that the surrounding things could be

 Indeed, now that the time of transition between the day and night has